solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_02_Introduction_to_Azure_resource_mgmt.md

 With a firm understanding of why millions of organizations choose Azure, and the database deployment models (IaaS vs. PaaS), the next step is to provide more detail about **how** developers interact with Azure.

-The [Azure Fundamentals Microsoft Learn Module](https://learn.microsoft.com/learn/modules/intro-to-azure-fundamentals/) demonstrates how IaaS and PaaS classifies Azure services.
+The [Azure Fundamentals Microsoft Learn Module](https://learn.microsoft.com/learn/modules/intro-to-azure-fundamentals/) demonstrates how IaaS and PaaS classify Azure services.
 Moreover, Azure empowers flexible *hybrid cloud* deployments and supports a variety of common tools, such as Visual Studio, PowerShell, and the Azure CLI, to manage Azure environments.

   ![IaaS and PaaS Azure service classification and categories](./media/azure-services.png "Categories of Azure services")